-Anyone who has had symptoms of COVID-19 in the last 14 days, has arrived from outside of Canada, or has been in contact with anyone with a confirmed case of COVID-19, will be asked to stay home.
-Anyone who has had contact with someone with a confirmed case of COVID-19 must self-isolate for 14-days and monitor symptoms.
+Anyone who has or has had recent symptoms of COVID-19, or has been in contact with anyone with a confirmed case of COVID-19, will be asked to stay home.
+Anyone who has had contact with someone with a confirmed case of COVID-19 must self-isolate and monitor symptoms.
 This extends to our singers, staff and volunteers.
 Signage with these guidelines will be clearly displayed at a location outside the event entrance.
 For BC CDC’s information on recommended duration of self-isolation, click here.

 Guests will be asked to wash / sanitize hands before entering the event.
 Handwashing best practices will be followed by all staff and volunteers before and after each event, and after using the bathroom.
 Hand sanitizer will be provided at clearly marked stations.

 Physical distancing and venue capacity limits will be determined by current Public Health orders.

 Guests are encouraged to arrive after doors have opened at 2:15pm and leave immediately after the performance, to reduce the number of people congregating.